Guardian Portal

 • Avoid favoritism and mixed messaging

-• Raid Leader — Responsible for raid leadership, raid organization, and raid-night direction.
+• Raid Leader — Runs raid nights, raid structure, and raid-night direction.
+Holds protective and directive supervision over every Raider.

-• Event Planner — Responsible for planning, organizing, and running social-focused guild and community events.
+• Event Planner — Leads the events division and runs social-focused guild and community events.

 • Event Planner